instrumentisto/rust-incubator/1_concepts/1_5_convert_cast_deref/README.md

-Step 1.5: Conversions, casting and dereferencing
+Task 1.5: Conversions, casting and dereferencing
 ================================================

 As [Rust] is a [strongly typed][1] language, all type conversions must be performed explicitly in the code.
 As [Rust] has a rich type system (programming logic and semantics are mostly expressed in types rather than in values), type conversions are inevitable in almost every single line of code.
 Fortunately, [Rust] offers [well-designed type conversion capabilities][`std::convert`], which are quite ergonomic, intuitive and are pleasant to use.